lucapette/web/main/content/writing/kafka-streams-or-typestream.md

 one small thing (they should, no?) and can be expressed as a one-liner in TypeStream.

-What I'm saying is I would use TypeStream for most of the things and leave Kafka Streams for the more advanced problems.
+What I'm saying is that I would use TypeStream for trivial event-driven microservices (they often are) and leave Kafka Streams for the more advanced problems.